 Director of Public Affairs and Strategic Relationships, FEMSA

 Vidal Garza Cantú leads the global public affairs and strategic relations department at FEMSA.
 He is responsible of managing the regulatory agenda for all business units and planning global institutional relationships.
 Garza is also a professor of Public Policy and Economics at the Tecnólogico de Monterrey.
 Prior to his current role, he led the FEMSA Foundation where he supported water sustainability strategies and early childhood development in Latin America.
-From 2003 to 2006 he founded and directed the Graduate School of Business Administration and Leadership (EGADE).
+From 2003 to 2006 he founded and directed the Graduate School of Public Administration and Public Policy (EGAP).

 October 25, 2019

 Five industry executives from IBM, HSBC, Fibra Uno, Votorantim, and the AES Corporation talked about the skills every leader shoud have in a new era of disruption and innovation....